 Car shipping cost and delivery time are what most customers care about.
 And this is where a broker will help you.
 Sure a carrier will offer other dates and try to accommodate your needs, but a broker can find just what you need at the time you need it.
 The auto transport broker company will serve your needs and have all of your questions answered.
 Brokers provide you with terms and conditions and with all the information you need upfront.

 That is our favorite myth.
-Many people across the country think that it would be cheaper and faster to drive their car to wherever they are moving.
-If you are moving nearby, to a location about 200 miles away, driving is certainly fine and probably cheaper.
-However, for distances exceeding 200 miles, shipping is usually a better option.
+Many people across the country think that it would be faster to drive their car than to ship to wherever they are moving.
+If you are moving across the state, to a location about 200 miles away, driving is certainly fine and probably cheaper.
+However, for distances exceeding 200 miles, shipping is a better option.

 Let’s say you are shipping a car from Boston to Florida.
 Just think about all the miles you have to drive.
 Think about the time off work, factor in hotel, gas, and food.
 And finally, consider the unnecessary wear and tear on your vehicle.
 Compare the final amount to a car shipping quote and you’ll see that you will not be saving much.
 In fact, you may even pay more to drive your car than shipping it.
 Shipping a car saves you money, miles, and stress.

 Myth #11: The driver will always be the same throughout the transport.